Story and Photos by Jim Foreman

 In addition to Mr. Villa, there is a monastery and a cable car (Teleférico).
 At the base of the Cerro de la Bufa is the historic centro which includes an insightful Mining tour showcasing the rich abundance of silver that made Zacatecas into the city it is.
 The centro is a UNESCO World Heritage Site, and it’s not difficult to see why.

-One of those traditions is the callejoneadas or alleyway parties.
-These can happen at any time.
-Loud traveling musicians will romp through the small streets and alleys dancing and having a great time.
-Along the way, there will be people holding big bottles of rot-gut mescal or a beer derived punch called Heribertas.
-At many of the squares or plazas in the centro, there will usually be dancing and often food being served up.
+One of those traditions are the callejoneadas, or alleyway parties.
+Additionally, these can happen at any time.
+For example, you can hear loud traveling musicians romp through the small streets and alleys dancing and having a great time.
+Along the way, there will be people holding big bottles of mescal or a beer derived punch called heribertas.
+At many of the squares or plazas in the centro, there is be dancing and often food being served up.
 In one of the squares, the history of the city is projected onto the façade of a cathedral.
-It’s truly spectacular to watch.
+In all, it’s truly spectacular to watch.

-Zacatecas also features some very unique aspects.
-Mexico’s first bullfighting ring was built in Zacatecas.
-Perfectly preserved, the ring is now encompassed by the elegant and stately Quinta Real Hotel.
+Did you know Mexico’s first bullfighting ring was built in Zacatecas?
+Additionally, the ring is now encompassed by the elegant and stately Quinta Real Hotel.
 The bullring itself is used for public and private events including weddings and celebrations.
-Running alongside the Quinta Real Hotel is the original Roman style arched aqueduct.
+You can see the original Roman style arched aqueduct running alongside the Quinta Real Hotel!

-Zacatecas deserves at least an overnight visit and preferably a weekend to enjoy the many wonders of this small but vibrant and critically important city.
+In conclusion, the city deserves at least an overnight visit.
+After that, you need a weekend to enjoy the many wonders of this vibrant and critically important city.

 Zacatecas is in the northern central region of Mexico situated below Durango.
-One of the first things visitors will notice in Zacatecas is that it’s at a high elevation.
-The city sits at just over 8,000 feet (2440m).
-This means that even the hottest Mexico days remain comfortable and enjoyable.
-High elevation also means that it occasionally snows in Zacatecas during the wintertime.
+One of the first things you will notice is the high elevation.
+After all, the city sits at just over 8,000 feet (2440m).
+This means even the hottest Mexico days will be comfortable and enjoyable for you.
+High elevation also means that it occasionally snows during the wintertime.

-Driving to Zacatecas is very easy from the US border.
+If you’ve never driven across the border, heading to Zacatecas is quite easy.
 It’s located about two days south and passes through some spectacular regions of Mexico depending on your route.
-You will need your Passport, Visa, and Temporary Vehicle Import Permit (TVIP).
-Read any current Mexican Insurance review, buy appropriate coverage and you are on your way.
-It’s really all quite simple and easy to manage and it’s all well worth the experience.
+However, you will need a Passport, Visa, and Temporary Vehicle Import Permit (TVIP).
+Additionally, buy the appropriate amount of Mexican insurance coverage and you’re ready to go.